-Ultimately, it’s better to move fast to prevent a possible infestation than wait and see if one cockroach was an outlier in your home.
+Ultimately, it’s better to move fast to prevent a possible infestation than wait and see if one cockroach is an outlier in your home.
 Untreated cockroach infestations can damage walls, floors, electrical wiring, and appliances.
-Additionally, cockroaches carry bacteria that can be harmful to humans – no thank you!
+Additionally, cockroaches carry bacteria that can be harmful to humans – no, thank you!

 How to Identify Cockroach Eggs

 You very well might not want to know what a cockroach egg looks like, but it’s important for identifying and preventing any further roach activity within your home.